nathantbissell/final-project-backend/README.md

 # Future Improvements
 - I hope to implement a findone method that allows me to find team names instead of just by ID.
 I used it on project 3, however did not have enough time to research it effectively for this project.
 - re configuring my .csv and implementing that for build 3.
+- allowing an admin (pictured in the ERD but not used) that would be able to run CRUD actions on players and update the .csv

 ## CRUD Action / Routes